dgraph-io/dgraph/wiki/content/mutations/index.md

 ### Specifying multiple operations

-When specifying add or delete mutations, multiple operations can be specified at the same time using JSON arrays.
+When specifying add or delete mutations, multiple nodes can be specified at the same time using JSON arrays.

 For example, the following JSON object can be used to add two new nodes, each